A Look Into My Life As A Small Business Owner

 The harsh yet wonderful reality is that this isn’t a salaried desk job.
 I can’t just punch the clock, show up, and then go home knowing that I have a steady paycheck no matter what I accomplished that day.

-There is no guarantee in this life.
+There is no guarantee in this lifestyle.
 If I want to make money and be successful, I have to work for it.
 Day in and day out.

 So, what does that look like?
 (Note that this is a tentative schedule.
 I’d be lying if I said we were always this becoming.)